patriciogonzalezvivo/thebookofshaders/07/README.md

 Try to:

 * Animate this shapes
-* Combine diferent shaping functions to *cut holes* on the shape to make better flowers, snowflakes and gears.
+* Combine different shaping functions to *cut holes* on the shape to make better flowers, snowflakes and gears.
 * Use the ```plot()``` function we were using on the *Shaping Functions Chapter* to draw just the contour.

 Congratulations!
 You have made it through the rough part!
 Take a break and let this concepts sediment, drawing simple shapes on Processing is really easy but not here.
-In shader-land everything the way to thing on shapes is twisted and can be exhasting to adpt to this new paradigm of coding.
+In shader-land everything the way to thing on shapes is twisted and can be exhausting to adapt to this new paradigm of coding.

 Now that you know how to draw shapes I'm sure new ideas will pop to your mind.
 In the following chapter we will learn more about how to move, rotate and scale them moving.
 This will allow you to compose them!